APS #6010

 Brief Description

-To ensure that data is managed as a material asset the university has established a data governance program with the goals of ensuring that data provides value, meets compliance requirements, and risks are managed appropriately.
-Given that poor handing of data poses a risk to the university it is necessary to define roles and responsibilities for certain types of data
+The Data Governance Program serves to ensure that data is managed as a material asset.
+The university has established a data governance program with the goals of ensuring that data provides value, meets compliance requirements, and risks are managed appropriately.
+Given that poor handling of data poses a risk to the university, it is necessary to define roles and responsibilities for certain types of data.

 Reason for Policy